EXPLAINER: What happens next in the Musk-Twitter saga?

-Tesla CEO Elon Musk and Twitter are bracing for a legal fight after the billionaire said Friday he was abandoning his $44 billion bid for the social media company.
+Tesla CEO Elon Musk and social media powerhouse Twitter are bracing for a legal fight after the billionaire said Friday he was abandoning his $44 billion bid for the company.

 Twitter is vowing to challenge Musk in court to uphold the agreement.
 Shares of Twitter slid more than 11% on Monday.
 Here’s a look at what could happen next.